Kimmix/KMMX-Fursuit/README.md

 - ⚙️ Configure controller settings remotely
 - 🔋 No app installation required - runs directly in your browser

-## ✨ Animation Creation

-You can create custom animations using the included bitmap tools:

-1. Design your animations as image sequences in Adobe Photoshop or After Effects
-2. Export frames as individual images
-3. Use the converter tool in `bitmapTool/` to convert to C++ bitmap arrays
-4. Add the generated header files to your project's `src/Bitmaps/` directory
-5. Register and configure the new animations in the controller code

-**Note:** The bitmap tool is specific to my workflow and may require customization for your needs.
-Documentation for the tool is limited, so expect some trial and error.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.